Optimization of CNOT circuits on limited connectivity architecture: Introduction

 \section{Introduction}

-Quantum circuit synthesis is a process to construct a quantum circuit that implements a desired unitary operator and optimizes its size/depth in terms of a given gate set, which is an important task in the field of quantum computation and quantum information~\cite{ShendeBM06,vartiainen2004efficient,nielsen2002quantum}.
-There are two key limitations of the current intermediate-scale quantum devices.
+Quantum circuit synthesis is a process to construct a quantum circuit that implements a desired unitary operator and optimizes its size/depth in terms of a given gate set, which is an important task in the field of quantum computation and quantum information~\cite{ShendeBM06,vartiainen2004efficient,nielsen2002quantum}. {There are two key limitations of the current intermediate-scale quantum devices.
 First, the performance and reliability of quantum devices heavily depend on the length of time that the underlying quantum states can remain coherent.
-Hence it is natural to design the algorithm with less coherent time and environmental noise~\cite{boixo2018characterizing, Arute2019}, which in other words, with smaller size and/or lower depth.
-The second limitation is that the state-of-art quantum devices do not support to place 2-qubit gates (usually the CNOT gates) in arbitrary pairs of qubits.
-The 2-qubit gates are only allowed to place between the adjacent qubits~\cite{ibmqexp2017,ye2019propagation, Arute2019}.
-We denote a qubit as a vertex, and use an edge between two vertices to represent a 2-qubit gate can be performed on these two qubits.
-Then the limitations of the qubit connection can be represented as a \emph{topological constraint graph}.
-The near term devices usually use grid-style graph to be their constrained graphs~\cite{ibmqexp2017,ye2019propagation,boixo2018characterizing}.
-Meanwhile, $d$ dimensional grid is also a good candidate of constrained graph for quantum supremacy by Harrow \emph{et al.}~\cite{harrow2018approximate}. {There are a large number of work aim to map a quantum circuit to real quantum superconducting devices restricted to a constrained graph~\cite{Tannu19Association, sadlier2019near, zhang2020depth,deng2020codar,shi2020compilation}.}
+Hence it is natural to design the algorithm with less coherent time and environmental noise~\cite{boixo2018characterizing, Arute2019}, in other words, with smaller size and/or lower depth.
+The second limitation is that the state-of-art quantum devices do not support placing 2-qubit gates (usually the CNOT gates) in arbitrary pairs of qubits.
+The 2-qubit gates are only allowed to be placed between the adjacent qubits~\cite{ibmqexp2017,ye2019propagation, Arute2019}.
+We denote a qubit as a vertex, and use an edge between two vertices to represent a 2-qubit gate that can be performed on these two qubits.
+Then the limitations of the qubit connection can be represented as a \emph{{limited connectivity architecture}}.
+The {limited connectivity architecture} for the near-term devices is usually selected as grid-style graphs ~\cite{ibmqexp2017,ye2019propagation,boixo2018characterizing}.
+Meanwhile, the $d$ dimensional grid is also a good candidate for {limited connectivity architecture} for quantum supremacy by Harrow \emph{et al.}~\cite{harrow2018approximate}.}